AdnaneKhan/GhEmailBrute/README.md

 # GhEmailBrute

-A simple tool check if a list of emails is associated with GitHub accounts, and to determine the specific accounts (even if the account is private).
+A simple tool check if a list of emails is associated with GitHub accounts, and to determine the specific accounts (even if the email is private and not associated with any previous commits).

 ## Use Cases